Employers menu

 Why have portable Long Service Leave?

-LeavePlus provides portable Long Service leave to workers in the construction industry in Victoria.
-Without portable Long Service Leave, construction industry workers would have to work for the same employer for at least seven years – with no more than 3 months break – to earn long service leave.
+LeavePlus provides portable long service leave to workers in the construction industry in Victoria.
+Without portable long service Leave, construction industry workers would have to work for the same employer for at least 7 years, with no more than 3 months break, to earn long service leave.

 It is clear that many workers are disadvantaged if they work in an industry based on separate projects, and frequently move from employer to employer.
 The construction industry is a typical example of this way of working.
-It was for this reason that a portable LSL scheme for construction workers was set up in Victoria in 1976.
+It was for this reason that a portable long service leave scheme for construction workers was set up in Victoria in 1976.

-97 per cent of workers in our scheme have had more than one employer over their qualifying period.
+97 per cent of Workers in our scheme have had more than one Employer over the period taken to accumulate enough Service to qualify for long service leave.

 If not for LeavePlus, these workers would not have been entitled to long service leave.